Search

 Kiddushin 10

-A continuing discussion of Rabbi Yochanan and Rebbi’s positions on the source for kiddushin/betrothal effected by sexual relations.
-2 other questions are asked.
-Is kiddushin by sexual relations effected by the beginning of the act or the end?
-Is kiddushin is done by sexual relations, does that same act also effect the marriage or only the betrothal?
+The discussion of Rabbi Yochanan and Rebbi’s positions on the source for kiddushin/betrothal effected by intercourse continues.
+Is kiddushin by intercourse effected by the beginning of the act or the end?
+If kiddushin is done through intercourse, does that also effect the marriage or only the betrothal?
 Various texts are brought to try to answer this question but they are inconclusive.

 Rabbi Zeira said: Rabbi Yehuda HaNasi concedes with regard to the fine of a rapist and a seducer that they all pay this fine, and they are not exempt merely because their acts of intercourse were with a non-virgin.
 The Gemara asks: In what way is this case different from the death penalty?
 With respect to the death penalty they are punished as though they engaged in intercourse with a betrothed non-virgin, and yet concerning the fine, they pay as though they engaged in intercourse with a virgin.
 The Gemara answers: It is different there, with regard to capital punishment, as the verse states: “Then the man only who lay with her shall die” (Deuteronomy 22:25), which indicates that only one man is executed for having sexual intercourse with a virgin, and no more.